PhungDucKien/excelium/slate/source/includes/_web_api.md

 --------- | -----------
 text | the value to match with the result

-## Assert Body Text Not Contain
+## Assert Body Text Not Match

-Asserts that the entire text of the page not contain the given value.
+Asserts that the entire text of the page not match the given value.
 When the assert fails, the test is aborted.

 ### Usage

 `
-assertBodyTextNotContain(text)
+assertBodyTextNotMatch(text)
 `

 ### Parameters